-The signal chain also consists of various highly programmable digital processing blocks such as phase calibration, gain calibration, high-pass filter, digital summer or mixer, biquad filters, and volume control.
+The device supports up to eight digital PDM microphone recording channels for simultaneous operation.
+The signal chain consists of various highly programmable digital processing blocks such as phase calibration, gain calibration, high-pass filter, digital summer or mixer, biquad filters, and volume control.
 The details on these processing blocks are discussed further in this section.
-The device also supports up to eight digital PDM microphone recording channels when the analog record channels are not used.
-Channels 1 to 4 in the signal chain block diagram of Figure 38 are as described in this section, however, channels 5 to 8 only support the digital microphone recording option and do not support the digital summer or mixer option.
+Channels 1 to 4 in the signal chain block diagram of Figure 32 are as described in this section, however, channels 5 to 8 do not support the digital summer or mixer option.

-The desired input channels for recording can be enabled or disabled by using the IN\CH\EN (P0\R115) register, and the output channels for the audio serial interface can be enabled or disabled by using the ASI\OUT\EN (P0\R116) register.
+The desired input channels for recording can be enabled or disabled by using the IN_CH_EN (P0_R115) register, and the output channels for the audio serial interface can be enabled or disabled by using the ASI_OUT_EN (P0_R116) register.
 In general, the device supports simultaneous power-up and power-down of all active channels for simultaneous recording.
-However, based on the application needs, if some channels must be powered-up or powered-down dynamically when the other channel recording is on, then that use case is supported by setting the DYN\CH\PUPD\EN, P0\R117\D4 register bit to 1'b1.
+However, based on the application needs, if some channels must be powered-up or powered-down dynamically when the other channel recording is on, then that use case is supported by setting the DYN_CH_PUPD_EN, P0_R117_D4 register bit to 1'b1 but do not power-down channel 1 in this mode of operation.